Qualification: SIT50416 Diploma of Hospitality Management

 There are no pre-requisites for any of the units of competency contained within it.
 This course is available to all international students and Newton College requires that students are able to provide evidence that they at least:

-Have demonstrated an IELTS level of at least 5.5 or equivalent (test results must be no more than 2 years old) or the successful completion of at least General English Upper Intermediate or English for Academic Purposes Upper Intermediate level.
+• Have demonstrated an IELTS level at a score of at least 6.0 or equivalent or demonstration of successful completion of at least General English at Advanced level or English for Academic Purposes at Advanced level.

-Have successfully completed Australian year 12 or equivalent.
+• Have successfully completed Australian year 12 or equivalent.

-Are at least at age of 18 on the date of course commencement.
+• Are at least at age of 18 on the date of course commencement.

-Recommendation: It is highly recommended that student should have successfully completed SIT30816 Certificate III in Commercial Cookery or SIT40516 Certificate IV in Commercial Cookery prior commencing this course, although this is not a mandatory entry requirement.
+• Recommendation: It is highly recommended that student should have successfully completed SIT30816 Certificate III in Commercial Cookery or SIT40516 Certificate IV in Commercial Cookery prior commencing this course, although this is not a mandatory entry requirement.

 Covid-19 Variation to Delivery and Assessment Strategy